km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit2/writeup.md.md

-literal paths: if you have a space in a path, it will be registered as two separate paths.
+**literal paths**: if you have a space in a path, it will be registered as two separate paths.
 To solve this, use double quotations ("") to surround the path.